 • Chores and tools

-This course will take place across the Lecture Room and Sign Language Lab, you will be assessed via a Portfolio including: Reading logs, Signed Conversation, Sign reception, Sign production and self-evaluation.
+This course will take place across the Lecture Room and Sign Language Lab, you will be assessed via a Portfolio including: Signed Conversation and Sign Production.

 The aims of this certificate are:

 • to provide students with an introduction to the essential elements of BSL

 • to enable students to acquire a basic ability to communicate with Deaf people using BSL.

 • to raise students’ awareness of Deaf people’s language, community and culture.